DefinetlyNotAI/Logicytics/CODE/VulnScan/README.md

 # VulnScan Documentation

 > [!WARNING]
+> # VulnScan Migration Notice 🚨
+>
-> VulnScan will be moved to a different repository soon.
+> VulnScan is moving to a new home!
+Here's what you need to know:
-> This part of the repository will be archived and the new repository will be linked here.
+> - This repository section will be archived
+> - A link to the new repository will be added here
-> The `pkl` and `pth` files will stay here, linked properly for `vulnscan.py`,
+> - The `pkl` and `pth` files will stay here (they'll work with `vulnscan.py`)
-> VulnScan will NOT be moved to the other repository.
+> - VulnScan itself will NOT be moved to the other repository
+>
+> This will occur in version `3.2.0` of Logicytics.

 ## Overview